How do you prepare for a colonoscopy?

 After a colonoscopy: Overview

-After a colonoscopy, you'll stay at the clinic for 1 to 2 hours until the medicines wear off.
+After a colonoscopy, you'll stay at the clinic until you wake up.
 Then you can go home.
 But you'll need to arrange for a ride.
 Your doctor will tell you when you can eat and do your other usual activities.

 Your doctor will talk to you about when you'll need your next colonoscopy.
 Your doctor can help you decide how often you need to be checked.
 This will depend on the results of your test and your risk for colorectal cancer.

 After the test, you may be bloated or have gas pains.
 You may need to pass gas.
 If a biopsy was done or a polyp was removed, you may have streaks of blood in your stool (feces) for a few days.
 Problems such as heavy rectal bleeding may not occur until several weeks after the test.
 This isn't common.
 But it can happen after polyps are removed.

 opyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.